Skip to Main Content

 • loophole

-Pension scams are designed to be appealing but if you get taken in it’s likely your money will be stolen.
+Scams are designed to be appealing but if you get taken in it’s likely your money will be stolen.
 You could also face a large tax bill for taking an unauthorised payment from your pension pot.

 Think you’ve been a victim?
 If your Nest account has been subject to fraud or you’ve accidentally given away your details, tell us straight away and then report it to Action Fraud.